qrade/nuxt-content-tests/content/en/foo.md

 # foo english

-This is the foo page in english
+This is the en/foo.md file